jonaspoxleitner/articles/flutter/nested_navigation_with_getx.md

   static const id = 0;

-  static const firstName = '/first-name';
+  static const dialogOne = '/dialog-one';
-  static const lastName = '/last-name';
+  static const dialogTwo = '/dialog-two';
 }

 // our wrapper, where our main navigation will navigate to